Elderly Malnutrition Risk Rises as Nursing Home Food Waste Grows

 More portions

 Appetite may not always be the best, and getting a large portion at once can be perceived as tough.
-If the same amount of energy and nutrients is divided into several smaller meals, it can lead to more being eaten, she says.
+If the same amount of energy and nutrition is divided into several smaller meals, it can lead to more being eaten, she says.

 By individualizing meals and to a greater extent basing them on the residents' wishes and needs, more would likely be eaten, according to the National Food Agency's experts.
 This would in turn lead to reduced food waste.